renpy/renpy/sphinx/source/model.rst

 These properties can be used with a Transform, or with the :func:`Render.add_property` function.

-``gl_anisotropic``
-    If supplied, this determines if the textures applied to a mesh are created with anisotropy.
-Anisotropy is a feature that causes multiple texels (texture pixels) to be sampled when a texture is zoomed by a different amount in X and Y.

-    This defaults to true.
-Ren'Py sets this to False for certain effects, like the Pixellate transition.

 ``gl_blend_func``
     If present, this is expected to be a six-component tuple, which is used to set the equation used to blend the pixel being drawn with the